blbadger/blbadger.github.io/polynomial-roots.md

 [1e-06, 333333333333.3333, 222222222222.2222, 148148148148.14813, 98765432098.76541, 65843621399.17694, 43895747599.451294, 29263831732.96753, 19509221155.311684, 13006147436.874454, 8670764957.916304, 5780509971.944202, 3853673314.6294684, 2569115543.0863123, 1712743695.3908749, 1141829130.2605832, 761219420.173722, 507479613.44914806, 338319742.29943204, 225546494.86628804]
 ```

 a root is not found in 20 iterations!
 It takes 72 to find converge on a root with this starting point.
 By observing the behavior of Newton's method on three initial points, it is clear that simply distance away from the root does not predict how fast the method will converge.
-Note that the area near $x=0$ is not the only one that fails to converge: negative multiples of $0.7937...$ also fail to converge on a root.
+Note that the area near $x=0$ is not the only one that converges slowly on a root: $-0.7937...$ and $-1.428$ do as well.

 Now consider the equation